 At Baptist Health Rehabilitation, our goal is to help you regain independence as quickly and safely as possible.
 Our team of physicians, nurses, care coordinators and therapists are committed to meeting your healthcare and rehabilitation needs in a clean, quiet, healing environment.
 Working together, we will respond to your needs and the needs of your visitors, while always maintaining and respecting your privacy.
+For a comprehensive overview of our award-winning care, download our annual report.
 The information below can help you choose a rehab facility and prepare you for treatment at Baptist Health Rehabilitation.

 How to Choose a Rehab Facility